-- 60. The applicant complained that he had not been informed of the legal or factual grounds for his arrest.
-He invoked Article 5 § 2 of the Convention which provides: - "2.
+60. The applicant complained that he had not been informed of the legal and factual nature of his arrest.
+He invoked Article 5 § 2 of the Convention, which provides:

+"2.
 Everyone who is arrested shall be informed promptly, in a language which he understands, of the reasons for his arrest and of any charge against him."